PyBossa/app-ushahidi/README.md

 This application is really simple to use, just run it like this:

-python getResults.py -s PYBOSSA -k API-KEY
+python getResults.py -s PYBOSSA -k API-KEY -r

 And you will get all the results, even for not completed tasks, written to the file **results.csv**.
 If you only want the completed tasks, run it with this
 argument:

-python getResults.py -s PYBOSSA -k API-KEY -c
+python getResults.py -s PYBOSSA -k API-KEY -c -r

 And if you want to compute the canonical results:

-python getResults.py -s PYBOSSA -k API-KEY -c -a
+python getResults.py -s PYBOSSA -k API-KEY -c -a -r

 While this application is useful, you will need to run it by hand (or using a Cron job) every time you want the latest results in the CSV file.
 If you want to automate this process, check the next section.

+NOTE: you can change the name of the file where you want to export the results by using the -f argument.

 ### Using export.py for extracting data automatically

+NOTE: You will need also to install the mongoDB server if you want to use this method, as the application keeps a record of which tasks have been already saved.

 This application is a service/daemon that will run in the background polling the PyBossa server for new answers and saving them into a CSV file as well as